As an Amazon Associate, GrowJourney earns from qualifying purchases. Read more: terms of service.

 Have you ever tried to start seeds indoors and ended up with anemic, gravity challenged sprigs?
 Bright, direct light is vital to emerging seeds and most windowsills are not sunny enough.
-This leaves electric grow lamps or real sunlight with cold protection as the best two options.

 We used recycled windows for our cold frame.
 Some of them came from a friend’s farm, some of them came from my husband’s coworker, and some of them came from our local Habitat for Humanity store.